Select Page

 Latter‑day Saint leaders repeatedly teach to love our enemies and live peacefully with those who differ (“Loving Others and Living with Differences”), and Church statements have condemned violence—reaffirming the Savior’s commandment to love our neighbor.
 27, 28

-6) Rhetoric‑risk audit (quick checklist)
+6) Rhetoric‑risk audit

 Use this to evaluate posts, streams, and threads across the ideological spectrum.